Orthogonal polynomials and diffusion operators: Diffusions associated with orthogonal polynomials

 \bprop Whenever $\Omega$ is relatively compact, any solution of the DOP problem is a solution of the SDOP problem. \eprop

-\bpf We just have to whow that for relatively compact sets $\Omega$, equation~\eqref{eq.IPP3} is satisfied for any pair $(f,g)$ of smooth compactly supported functions.
-Since $\Omega$ is relatively compact, for any $f$ smooth and compactly supported in $\bR^d$ (and not necessarily in $\Omega$), we first choose some compact $K$ which contains both the supports of $f$ and $\Omega$.
-There exists a sequence $(P_n)$ of polynomials such that $(P_n)$ and $(\LL P_n)$ converge uniformly on $K$ to $f$ and $\LL f$ respectively.
-Indeed, one first choses on $K$ a polynomial sequence $(R_n)$ converging uniformly on $K$ to $\partial^{2d}_{11\cdots dd} f$, such that each appropriate integral of $R_n$ converges uniformly in $K$ to the corresponding derivative of $f$.
-The functions $g^{ij}$ and $b^i$ being polynomials, they are bounded on $K$.
-Therefore, $(P_n)$ and $(\LL P_n)$ converge uniformly, and hence in $\cL^2(\mu)$, to $f$ and $\LL(f)$ respectively.

-Choosing such approximations $(P_n)$ and $(Q_n)$ for $f$ and $g$ respectively, we also see that $\Gamma(P_n, Q_n)$ converges uniformly on $K$ to $\Gamma(f,g)$.
-Then, it is clear that formula~\eqref{IPP2} extends immediately to the pair $(f,g))$. \epf
+\bpf (See also \cite[p.~155, Cor.~2]{Treves1967}.)
+We just have to show that for relatively compact sets $\Omega$, equation~\eqref{IPP3} is satisfied for any pair $(f_1,f_2)$ of smooth compactly supported functions.
+Since $\Omega$ is relatively compact, for any $f$ smooth and compactly supported in $\bR^d$ (and not necessarily in $\Omega$), we first choose some compact $K$ which contains both the support of $f$ and $\Omega$, and which is a hyper-rectangle oriented parallel to the coordinate axes.
+Then, there exists a polynomial sequence $(R_n)$ converging uniformly on $K$ to $\partial_{11\cdots dd} f$.
+Then, repeated integrals of $R_n$ converge uniformly on $K$ to the corresponding derivatives of $f$.
+Finally, we obtain a sequence $(P_n)$ of polynomials such that $P_n$ and all it's partial derivatives of order 1 and 2 converge uniformly on $K$ to the corresponding derivatives of $f$.
+Choose such sequences $(P_n)$ and $(Q_n)$ for $f_1$ and $f_2$ respectively.
+The functions $g^{ij}$ and $b^i$ being polynomials, are bounded on $K$.
+Therefore, $(P_n)$, $(Q_n)$, $\LL(P_n)$, and $\LL(Q_n)$ converge uniformly on $K$ to $f_1$ ,$f_2$, $\LL(f_1)$, and $\LL(f_2)$ respectively.
+Then, it is clear that formula~\eqref{IPP1} extends immediately to the pair $(f_1,f_2)$. \epf